paywithterra/woocommerce-paywithterra/readme.txt

 You can get an API Key for free (14 days) with using TERRAPOWER coupon code.

 == Changelog ==

+= 1.0.5 - 2021-09-04 =
+* Update - Plugin now shows the last HTTP code in case of order creation error

 = 1.0.4 - 2021-09-04 =
 * Update - Plugin now checks if WooCommerce activated before starting